1. Best Canadian Smartphone Plan: Fido

 Top Choice: Public Mobile

 Many people in Canada prefer prepaid cell phone options (also referred to as pay-as-you-go plans).
 These plans give the customer much more control, letting you choose how much you spend.
 Though these plans have limitations, knowing that there will never be a surprise charge on the bill is worth a lot to many Canadians.
-The best plan of this kind is the Public Mobile 1GB + Talk + Text plan.
+The best mobile plan of this kind is the Public Mobile 1GB + Talk + Text plan.
 It’s also the cheapest.

 This plan is only $23 per month and includes unlimited nationwide talk and text.
 They also offer plans up to 8.5GB.
 Public Mobile operates on the Telus network, so you don’t have to worry about coverage issues.
+And if signal is your concern, pairing this type of plan with one of our signal boosters allows you to keep unlimited talk and text with a better signal radius than normal.

 A perceived downside is that data speeds can get down to as low as 3Mbps.
 But the thing you have to remember is that this is still fast enough to stream Spotify, browse the internet, and chat.
 If calling, texting, and doing these basic things is the extent of your cell phone usage, then this plan has no downsides.